Skip to main content

 General Collection Guidelines

-The Dance Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates pursuing the BA in Dance and the dance minor; the teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates pursuing the BA in Dance and the dance minor; the teaching faculty; and other researchers.

 Dance research at WVU focuses on performance and pedagogy.